Aurora Hunting Tour

 -

-To join, you flight (train, bus, car etc.) must arrive to Rovaniemi by 14:00 at the latest — to have enough time to check-in, rest, and have some food.
+To join, you flight (train, bus, car etc.) must arrive to Rovaniemi by 14:00 at the latest.
+This is to have enough time to check-in, rest, and have some food before the tour.
+Often, the flights are late in high season.

 -

-⚠️ If you have an early flight or excursion next morning, this tour is not for you.
+⚠️ If you have an early flight or excursion next morning, I advice to schedule the tour for another night, as you probably won’t have enough sleep.

 Aurora guarantee & cancellation